hi @Andrew Wynd here's the schema for that FAQ page:

 • Verifying structural elements after installation

-Ideally, a surveyor should be involved from early site setup through to completion.
+A surveyor should ideally be involved from early site setup through to project completion.

 Key stages include: